tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapi_intro.md

 Although this code-generation approach "automates" the spec's generation, someone still has to know what annotations to add and how to add them (the process isn't too unlike Javadoc's comments and annotations).
 Then someone has to write content for each of the annotation's values (describing the endpoint, the parameters, and so on).

 In short, this process isn't without effort &mdash; the automated part is having the Codegen libraries generate the model definitions and the valid specification document that conforms to the OpenAPI schema.
-The end result is an OpenAPI specification document that you'll then need to feed into another tool such as [Swagger UI](pubapis_swagger.html),  [Redoc](pubapis_redoc), or another tool to generate out the documentation.
+The end result is an OpenAPI specification document that you'll then need to feed into another tool such as [Swagger UI](pubapis_swagger.html), [Redocly](pubapis_redocly.html), or another tool to generate out the documentation.

 Still, many developers get excited about this approach because it offers a way to generate documentation from code annotations, which is what developers have been doing for years with other programming languages such as Java (using [Javadoc](http://www.oracle.com/technetwork/articles/java/index-137868.html)) or C++ (using [Doxygen](http://www.stack.nl/~dimitri/doxygen/)).
 They usually feel that generating documentation from the code results in less documentation drift.
 Docs are likely to remain up to date if the doc is tightly coupled with the code.